-Consultant Requirement: It is important that the relocation of this and other historic buildings, as proposed do not create a false sense of historic placement if the project is approved.
+Consultant Requirement: It is important that the relocation of historic buildings do not create a false sense of historic placement if the project is approved.
 Therefore, it is imperative that the applicant be required to take measures to describe and explain the evolution and transition of Blocks 61, the Sundy Block, Block 69 and 70 as stated in the Addendum at the end of this report.
 Other structures have been successfully relocated in the past within Delray and in particular the OSSHAD.